godot-jolt/godot-jolt/docs/building.md

 - (Optional) Visual Studio's [clang-cl][ccl] component
   - If you wish to compile with LLVM/clang-cl instead of Visual C++.

-⚠️ Either of these need to be run from a [developer command prompt][cmd] for CMake to find the correct toolchain.

 ⚠️ These commands will build binaries for 64-bit systems.
 If you instead wish to build binaries for 32-bit systems then replace `x64` with `x86`.

+⚠️ Either of these need to be run from one of Visual Studio's [Native Tools Command Prompt][cmd] for CMake to find the correct toolchain.
+Make sure you pick the one appropriate for your target architecture (x64 or x86).

 Using Microsoft Visual C++: